vassilisv/PPGPilot/README.md

 ## TODO

-- Notify on takeoff
-- Activity recording
 - Calculate time to home
 - Calculate PoNR
 - Use forecast wind direction and speed before takeoff
 - Add options (direction North up)
-- Fix color of lines (not visible?)
 - Fix color of notifications (see example)
 - Option to display airspeed